Slow Internet on Mac

 Switch between Safari and Chrome web-browsers to select the one that makes your internet connection faster.

 If you’re trying to download multiple files at once, this is likely to contribute to your slow internet connection on Mac.
-Try pausing files in your download queue and download them individually to help speed up internet connection.
+Try pausing files in your download queue and downloading them individually to help speed up your internet connection.

 7. Reset Wi-Fi settings